vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

     machines.

 1. Contoso are also concerned about how to control Azure usage without limiting agility.
-They want to ensure controls are in place across all their subscriptions to prevent usage of un-approved resources.
+They want to ensure governance controls are in place across all their subscriptions to prevent usage of un-approved resources.

 1. Contoso would also like to ensure all Azure VMs use best practice disk